 Tips For Using Search Directories:

 One More Tip : When searching type

 Search engines use complex computer programs to index websites, and these enormous indexes can then be searched using keywords.
-Search engines rank pages depending on relevancy (how many times a keyword appears on a webpage), proximity (where a keyword appears on the page) and popularity ranking (how often other sites link to the page).
+Search engines rank pages depending on relevancy (how many times a keyword appears on a webpage), proximity (where a keyword appears on the page) popularity ranking (how often other sites link to the page), location, and freshness.

 Use SweetSearch to locate evaluated websites.